BazzaCuda/MinimalistMediaPlayerX/README.md

-`Left double-click video`           | toggle fullscreen mode `Right double-click video`          | toggle fullscreen mode `Right single-click video`          | Pause/resume playback `with NUMLOCK on`                   | move mouse along the progress bar to "scrub" backwards and forwards through the media file
+`Left double-click video`           | toggle fullscreen mode `Right double-click video`          | toggle fullscreen mode `Right single-click video`          | Pause/resume playback `with Numlock on`                   | move mouse along the progress bar to "scrub" backwards and forwards through the media file
 `CTRL`                              | hold ctrl key down and move mouse along the progress bar.
 Same as above **On-Screen Display** |
 `#`                     | briefly show media caption (the filename and its position in the playlist)